Hyundai Equus: RMR Signature Edition Equus (2010)

-It is a concept vehicle customized by Rhys Millen Racing, based on Equus with 4.6 Tau engine.
-It included bolt-on RMR Signature Edition air intake and stainless exhaust, increased engine power by 30 hp, RMR Signature Edition embroidered headrests and floor mats, and ostrich hide leather seats with suede accents.
+The RMR Signature Edition Equus is a concept vehicle customized by Rhys Millen Racing, based on an Equus with the 4.6 Tau engine.
+It included a bolt-on RMR Signature Edition air intake and stainless exhaust, increased engine power by 30 hp, RMR Signature Edition embroidered headrests and floor mats, and ostrich hide leather seats with suede accents.

 The vehicle was unveiled in the 2010 SEMA Show.

 DUB Edition Hyundai Equus (2010)

-It is a version of 2011 Equus sedan built by Mummbles Marketing and DUB Magazine.
-It included Trex DUB Design mesh grille, DUB Design custom body kit, tinted windows and tail lights, and a custom two-tone, gloss black-and-matte charcoal body colour, DUB Edition custom suspension, 24-inch TIS modular style 10 wheels with Pirelli Pzero Nero Tires, custom trunk enclosure with Infinity Kappa audio (9 Infinity Kappa Series speakers, KAPPA ONE mono and KAPPA FOUR four-channel amplifiers), DUB Design custom leather and suede upholstery, DUB Design illuminated headliner and custom rear bucket seats.
+The DUB Edition Equus is based on the 2011 Equus sedan and built by Mummbles Marketing and DUB Magazine.
+It included Trex DUB Design mesh grille, DUB Design custom body kit, tinted windows and tail lights, a custom two-tone gloss black-and-matte charcoal body colour, DUB Edition custom suspension, 24-inch TIS modular style 10 wheels with Pirelli Pzero Nero Tires, custom trunk enclosure with Infinity Kappa audio (9 Infinity Kappa Series speakers, KAPPA ONE mono and KAPPA FOUR four-channel amplifiers), DUB Design custom leather and suede upholstery, DUB Design illuminated headliner and custom rear bucket seats.

 The vehicle was unveiled in the 2010 SEMA Show.